 Disclosure: I have used affiliate links to some of the resources on this page.
 This means I might earn a commission if you decide to make a purchase.
-This is at no extra cost to you.
-I genuinely use these resources on a regular basis.
-I haven’t included anything on here that I do not personally use or recommend.
+This is at no extra cost to you and it supports this site, which means I can spend more time writing content.
+I genuinely recommend everything linked below.
 Learn more.

 My website is hosted with Linode.
 I’ve found their system very reliable with practically zero downtime to date.
 However, their service is designed for those with a web development background.
-If you’ve never poked around a server before and you do not know your database from your elbow, you might be better of using a different service aimed at non-developers, like Bluehost.
-(I’ve never used Bluehost before, but they’re highly recommended by several Podcasters I listen to).
+If you’ve never poked around a server before and you do not know your database from your elbow, you might be better off using a different service aimed at non-developers, like Siteground.
+(Disclaimer: I’ve never used Siteground before, but they come highly recommended in all the blogging groups on Facebook).

 This website is powered by WordPress.org, I have used WordPress for around eight or nine years and cannot recommend it enough.

 I use the StudioPress Genesis framework for WordPress.
-I started using the framework about three years ago and I’ve never looked back.
+I started using the framework about four years ago and I’ve never looked back.

-My current theme is a heavily modified version of the Swank Genesis theme from Pretty Darn Cute Design.
-I own a couple of themes from PDCD and recommend them highly.
-I have also purchased feminine Genesis themes (for other projects) from Restored 319.
-I recommend their themes too.
+My current theme is a modified version of the Pretty Genesis theme from Pretty Darn Cute Design.
+I own a couple of themes from PDCD and really rate them.
+I have purchased feminine Genesis themes (for other projects) from Restored 319 too.
+I also recommend their themes.